 Image Masking Tutorial

 There are several ways to mask an image in Photoshop.
-Let me show you some.
+Lets learn a few of them.

 Easy Image Masking